Amazon, Waterstones algorithms proactively promote vaccine misinformation

 Occurred: January 2021

-A study (pdf) has found that Amazon has been proactively recommending a wide range of anti-vaccination, health misinformation books, apparel and other products.
+Amazon algorithms proactively recommended a wide range of anti-vaccination, health misinformation books, apparel and other products, according to a new study.

 Researchers at the University of Washington also found that Amazon's recommendation algorithms made matters worse by pushing users interested in these products at even more related products.

-Follow-up research in the UK by Sky News found that Foyles and Waterstones online bookstores were also recommending a wide range of COVID-19 anti-vaccination and health conspiracy theory books to their users.
+In addition, follow-up research in the UK by Sky News found that Foyles and Waterstones online bookstores had been recommending a wide range of COVID-19 anti-vaccination and health conspiracy theory books to their users.

 Amazon, Facebook, Google, Twitter and other companies are under pressure to tackle the huge volume of online misinformation about COVID-19.